aws-samples/amazon-transcribe-live-call-analytics/README.md

 The demo Asterisk server is configured to use Amazon Voice Connector, which provides the phone number and SIP trunking needed to route inbound and outbound calls.
 When you configure LCA to integrate with your contact center using the Amazon Chime SDK Voice Connector (SIPREC) option, instead of the demo Asterisk server, Voice Connector is configured to integrate instead with your existing contact center using SIP-based media recording (SIPREC) or network-based recording (NBR).
 In both cases, Voice Connector streams audio to Kinesis Video Streams using two streams per call, one for the caller and one for the agent.

-LCA also now also supports three additional input sources, using different architectures for ingestion:
+LCA also now also supports additional input sources, using different architectures for ingestion:

 - The Genesys Cloud AudioHook integration option - see [Genesys AudioHook Integration README](/lca-genesys-audiohook-stack/README.md) for details.
 - The new Connect Contact Lens integration option - see [Amazon Connect Integration README](/lca-connect-integration-stack/README.md) for details.